H-SG/aoc-python-2024/README.md

 I started by trying something fancy but half arsing it, then seeing brute forcing it is reasonaly quick if done well, I had a solution which executed in 33s.
 After finding a bug making the search tree unnecesarily big, that was brought down to 8s.

 Then while in the shower tonight I suddenly realised how to do the fancy thing, and, well, here we are.
 Speedy!

+## Day 8
+I had a vague idea what part 2 would be, but it was easier than expected.
+Nice little solution in the end.
+I got stuck for a few minutes not grokking that I have to include antenna positions as nodes in part 2.